 Persons with Disabilities - includes both children and adults with a physical or mental (intellectual, emotional, cognitive or developmental) impairment that substantially limits one or more of the major life activities of the person.

-SILC Role – Develop the SPIL, monitor review and evaluate the implementation of the SPIL, meet regularly, open meetings, reports including 704 Report for SPIL fulfillment portion of 704 report Part I, coordinate activities with other entities in the State that provide services similar to or complementary to Independent Living Services such as entities that facilitate the provision for provide long-term community-based services and supports to avoid duplication of services.
+SILC Role – Develop the SPIL, monitor review and evaluate the implementation of the SPIL, meet regularly, open meetings, reports including Program Progress Report (PPR) for SPIL fulfillment portion of PPR report Part I, coordinate activities with other entities in the State that provide services similar to or complementary to Independent Living Services such as entities that facilitate the provision for provide long-term community-based services and supports to avoid duplication of services.

 SILC Authorities – 796d c 2 [705 c 2] conduct authorities as described in the law and outlined in the SPIL consistent with SPIL unless prohibited by state law.
 In order to improve services provided to individuals with disabilities, work with Centers for Independent Living to coordinate services with public and private entities, conduct resource development activities to support the activities described in this subsection or to support the provision of Independent Living Services by Centers for Independent Living and perform such other functions consistent with the purpose of this part and comparable to other functions described in this subsection as the Council determines to be appropriate.